trinodb/trino/docs/src/main/sphinx/admin/resource-groups.rst

 In the following example, pipeline queries are weighted with a value of ``350``, which is higher than the adhoc queries that have a scheduling weight of ``150``.
-This means that approximately 70% (350 out of 500 queries) of your queries come from the pipeline subgroup, and 30% (150 out of 500 queries) come from the adhoc subgroup in a given timeframe.
-Alternatively, if you set each subgroup value to ``1``, the weight of the queries for the pipeline and adhoc subgroups are split evenly and each receive 50% of the queries in a given timeframe.
+This means that approximately 70% (350 out of 500 queries) of your queries come from the pipeline sub-group, and 30% (150 out of 500 queries) come from the adhoc sub-group in a given timeframe.
+Alternatively, if you set each sub-group value to ``1``, the weight of the queries for the pipeline and adhoc sub-groups are split evenly and each receive 50% of the queries in a given timeframe.

 .. literalinclude:: schedule-weight-example.json
     :language: text